moonlighterx/newbie/04-your-first-webpage.md

     <li>Cafe Latte</li>
 </ol>

 List tags that start with `<ul>` or `<ol>` allow us to mark up our English with bullets, giving us output that looks more like a list.
 Use list tags to help make things like todo lists.
 The `<ul>` tag is for lists with no order, hence you just see bullets.
 The `<ol>` tag is for lists with order, so you'll see numbers instead.
+You use `<li>` tags to indicate a list item.
+You can have as many `<li>` tags as you want, just be sure to close each `<li>` tag with a closing `</li>` tag.
+When you are finished creating the list, be sure to also close the `<ul>` or `<ol>` with the appropriate closing tag too.

+### Indentation

+When you see HTML written out, you'll notice that a lot of code is written with indentation, or basically spacing.

+The computer doesn't really care in the case of HTML whether you use a single space or hundreds of lines of space to separate one HTML snippet from another.
+Spaces are typically ignored between HTML elements.

+(Spaces are NOT ignored between actual English markup, otherwise I could not write this sentence).
+However space between code is ignored, so use this to your advantage.

+Spacing elements from each other with indentation is a good way to have **CODE READABILITY**.
+So, in out last example we saw a `<ul>` tag with `<li>` tags nested inside.
+Technically we didn't need to indent our `<li>` tags but by adding a little space to separate each tag, it's easier to read our code.

+You can use either tabs or spaces to indent your code.
+In Visual Studio Code, this can be done even easier by using the `Command` (Mac) or `Ctrl` (Windows) key plus the forward bracket `]` to indent long sections of HTML for readability.

+As for whether to use tabs or spaces, there are huge debates in the coding community for which is more performant.
+Spaces are easier for a computer to read, however tabbed spaces are easier for a human to read.
+It's also easier to just press `Tab` on your computer keyboard to indent some code than to hit the `Spacebar` dozens of times to improve readability.

+The main thing is to use spacing to help make your code more readable to you, so you can continue working on it.
+Not having space between elements makes your code harder to read, but the computer doesn't care.

+Enjoy [this clip from Silicon Valley (the HBO TV Show)](https://www.youtube.com/watch?v=SsoOG6ZeyUI) for some fun and insight into the debate.

+### Tables

 ```html
 <table>